ClaroHenrique/PlatformsDataset/README.md

 # PlatformsDataset

-This project aims to impleent web scrapers capable of collecting updated data about hardware products.
+This project aims to implement web scrapers capable of collecting updated data about hardware products.